Quantumyilmaz/Plotter/README.md

 ![image info](./example_plots/base_example.png)

-- To adjust things like color and linewiths, we pass in a dictionary.
+- To adjust things like color and linewidths, we pass in a dictionary.
 These are keyword arguments that the corresponding method (.plot() in this case) accepts:

 ```
 keyword_args = dict(color='red',linewidth=5)